WOGRA-AG/terraform-kustomization-kubeflow/README.md

 k3d cluster create kubeflow-cluster
 ```

+Nevertheless, there is a known issue with k3d.
+Please check the 'Known
-If you want to do machine learning, GPUs are always an issue.
-Unfortunately,
+Issues' section below.
+If you want to do machine learning, GPUs are
-GPUs are known to be a topic of their own.
-For more information on how to
+always an issue.
+Unfortunately, GPUs are known to be a topic of their own.
-use GPUs please visit the OS4ML [docs][].
+For more information on how to use GPUs please visit the OS4ML [docs][].

 ### Installation
 In `./examples/kubernetes` you find a [Terraform][] script to install